ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 ## vSphere Distributed Resource Scheduler
 {: #cluster-settings-vsphere-drs}

-Two main features are enabled when you turn on vSphere DRS on a cluster: Load Balancing and Power Management.
+Two main features are enabled when you turn on vSphere DRS on a cluster: load balancing and power management.

 ### Load balancing
 {: #cluster-settings-load-balance}

 With load balancing, the distribution and usage of CPU and memory resources for all hosts and virtual machines (VMs) in the cluster are continuously monitored.
 DRS compares these metrics to an ideal resource usage given the attributes of the cluster’s resource pools and VMs, and the current demand.
 It then completes or recommends VM migrations as needed.

-When a VM is first powered on in the cluster, DRS tries to maintain proper load balancing by either placing the VM on an appropriate host or making a recommendation.
+When a VM is first powered on in the cluster, DRS tries to maintain proper load balancing by either placing the VM on an appropriate host or by making a recommendation.
 The placement or recommendation settings are set in the DRS Automation section of the cluster settings.

 In this design, the DRS Automation level is set to fully automated so when VMs are powered on they're automatically placed onto hosts with sufficient capacity.
 The VMs are also automatically migrated from one host to another to load balance the cluster.
 Additionally, the migration threshold of the DRS cluster is set at the midpoint between conservative and aggressive such that priority 1, priority 2, and priority 3 recommendations are applied. vCenter Server provides at least good improvements to the cluster’s load balance.